piellardj/water-simulation-gpu/README.md

 # water-simulation-gpu
 Interactive water simulation running on GPU, using C++, SFML, OpenGL shaders.
+It features both 2D and 3D rendering, with refraction, specularity and computing of the patterns formed by light underwater.

 # Usage
 On the 2D render window: